 Funding is guaranteed for successful Ph.D. applicants including a regular stipend, tuition benefit, and health insurance.
 Successful international Ph.D. applicants are also reimbursed for the cost of the transcript verification required by the application to Brigham Young University.
 Funding is also available for successful M.S. applicants through individual advisors.

 Brigham Young University provides a safe campus nestled in the shadows of the Wasatch mountains with quick access to a variety of outdoor activities.
 Attached to the university is a state certified police department committed to providing a safe peaceful environment on and around campus.
 The university also enjoys being selected by the Princeton Review as the top stone-cold-sober school in the nation for the last 17 years.

 An applicant must provide the following items to be considered for the graduate program:

 The applicant is responsible for ensuring that all application items are complete and arrive by the posted deadlines.
 The following deadlines are for all applicants.
 There is no admittance to the Computer Science graduate program for Spring or Summer terms.

 Additional for international Applicants:

 Incomplete applications are not considered.
 An application is incomplete if it is missing any of the above listed items including the additional items for international students at the posted required documents deadline.
 Recommendations can only be submitted electronically through BYU's online system.
 It is strongly encouraged that you directly communicate the deadlines to your recommenders and follow up to ensure timely submission.
-Also, please be aware that the IERF certification takes time as does receiving official GRE and TOEFL scores (can be as long as 8 weeks).
+Also, please be aware that the IERF certification takes time as does receiving official GRE and TOEFL scores (it will take a minimum of 8 weeks).
 An applicant should plan accordingly.